surprisetalk/writings/journals/Conferences.md

 - !!Con
 - Elm Europe
 - Fullstack Fest
+- Splash, OOPSLA, PLDI, and other SIGPLAN conferences

 And here a few more conferences that have recently caught my eye:
 - API City